CZ-NIC/yangson/docs/datamodel.rst

       “cooked” form before it can be used in *Yangson*.
 For example, 64-bit numbers have to be encoded as strings in JSON text (see sec. `6.1`_ of [RFC7951]_), whereas the cooked form is a Python number.
 See the documentation of :mod:`instvalue` module for more details, and see also :term:`raw value`.

+      The *subschema* argument may be used for creating instances of RPC input and/or output and notifications.
+The value of this argument is a :term:`prefixed name` (with an explicit prefix) that identifies the selected subschema (RPC or notification).

       .. doctest::